vitorgalvao/alfred-workflows/RemoveQuarantine/README.md

 Results are treated as files, so you can select a bunch of them at once via the File Buffer, to act on multiple apps.

-If the app you want to remove the attribute from is located anywhere else, you can find it and use the File Action on it for the same effect.
+If the app or dmg you want to remove the attribute from is located anywhere else, you can find it and use the File Action on it for the same effect.

 ![](https://i.imgur.com/jlZVNDN.png)